Hyperprolactinaemia: Physiological causes

-Physiological (i.e., non-pathological) causes include: ovulation, pregnancy, breastfeeding, chest wall injury, stress, stress-associated REM sleep, and exercise.
-During pregnancy, prolactin levels can range up to 600 ng/mL, depending on estrogen concentration.
+Physiological (i.e., non-pathological) causes that can increase prolactin levels include: ovulation, pregnancy, breastfeeding, chest wall injury, stress, stress-associated REM sleep, and exercise.
+During pregnancy, prolactin increases can range up to 600 ng/mL, depending on estrogen and progesterone concentrations.
+After delivery, progesterone concentrations decrease, and prolactin levels drop.
+Only during nipple stimulation will prolactin levels rise, allowing for milk production.
 At 6 weeks post-birth (postpartum), estradiol concentrations decrease, and prolactin concentrations return to normal even during breastfeeding.
+Fluctuations in prolactin levels during menstrual cycles and menopause are inconclusive.

-Stress-related factors include physical, exercise, hypoglycemia, myocardial infarction, and surgery.
-Coitus and sleep can also contribute to an increased prolactin release.
+Stress-related factors include physical exercise, hypoglycemia, myocardial infarction, and surgery.
+While aerobic and anaerobic activity increases prolactin, anaerobic activity has a greater effect.
+Coitus can also contribute to an increased prolactin release.
+Prolactin serum concentrations increase during nocturnal sleep, and increase transiently during daytime naps.
+After waking, prolactin levels return to daytime levels within 60–90 minutes.

 Medications

-Prolactin secretion in the pituitary is normally suppressed by the brain chemical dopamine, which binds to dopamine receptors.
-Drugs that block the effects of dopamine at the pituitary or deplete dopamine stores in the brain may cause the pituitary to secrete prolactin without an inhibitory effect.
-These drugs include the typical antipsychotics: phenothiazines such as chlorpromazine (Thorazine), and butyrophenones such as haloperidol (Haldol); atypical antipsychotics such as risperidone (Risperdal) and paliperidone (Invega); gastroprokinetic drugs used to treat gastro-esophageal reflux and medication-induced nausea (such as that from chemotherapy): metoclopramide (Reglan) and domperidone; less often, alpha-methyldopa and reserpine, used to control hypertension; and TRH.
-The use of estrogen-containing oral contraceptives are also known to increase prolactin levels when taken in high doses >35 μg.
-The sleep drug ramelteon (Rozerem) also increases the risk of hyperprolactinaemia.
-Particularly, the dopamine antagonists metoclopramide and domperidone are both powerful prolactin stimulators and have been used to stimulate breast milk secretion for decades.
-However, since prolactin is antagonized by dopamine and the body depends on the two being in balance, the risk of prolactin stimulation is generally present with all drugs that deplete dopamine, either directly or as a rebound effect.
+Prolactin secretion in the pituitary lactotroph cells is normally suppressed by the brain chemical dopamine, which binds to dopamine receptors.
+Drugs that block the effects of dopamine at the pituitary or deplete dopamine stores in the brain may cause the pituitary to secrete excess prolactin without an inhibitory effect.
+These drugs include the typical antipsychotics: phenothiazines such as chlorpromazine, and butyrophenones such as haloperidol; atypical antipsychotics such as risperidone and paliperidone; gastroprokinetic drugs used to treat gastro-esophageal reflux and medication-induced nausea (such as that from chemotherapy): metoclopramide and domperidone; less often, alpha-methyldopa and reserpine, used to control hypertension; and TRH.
+Aripiprazole, while an atypical antipsychotic, lowers prolactin levels as it is contains both agonistic and antagonistic dopamine-receptor activity.

+It is well known that estrogen stimulates prolactin secretion by upregulating the formation of lactotrophs.
+However, there is mixed evidence on whether estrogen-containing oral contraceptives significantly increase prolactin levels.
+Gender-affirming therapy for transgender women that includes estrogen and antiandrogens has been shown to increase prolactin levels, but it is unclear whether the cause is due to the estrogen or antiandrogen therapy.
+The melatonin receptor agonist ramelteon also increases the risk of hyperprolactinemia, however, the mechanism is unclear.